 Performance: Rona Kennedy

-Concept and text: Rona Kennedy, based on interviews with William Kennedy (#1), Ademilola Oduwole (#2) and Audrey Kennedy (#3)
+Concept and text: Rona Kennedy, based on interviews with William Kennedy (#1)

 Concept, sound design, editing: Fabián Espinosa-Díaz